Pamyat: History

+According to writer Valery Shambarov, the plurality of Pamyat organizations was organized by the 5th Directorate (ideological) of the KGB of the USSR with the involvement of the CPSU MGK in order to discredit the organization of Dmitry Vasilyev.

 In 1991, the organization's newspaper (print run of 100,000) and radio station (both officially registered) were launched.

 By the late 1990s, the original Pamyat disappeared from the public scene.
 Dmitry Vasilyev died on July 17, 2003.
 The organization reactivated in 2005 and participated in the Russian marches.